joe-lin-tech/joe-lin-tech.github.io/_posts/2024-07-19-digital-humans.md

 In the end, we can optimize our transformer-based denoising model by taking gradient steps on $$\nabla_{\theta} {\left \lVert \epsilon - \epsilon_{\theta} (x_{t}, t) \right \rVert}^{2}$$, where $$x_{t} = \sqrt{\bar{\alpha}_{t}} x_{0} + \sqrt{1 - \bar{\alpha}_{t}} \epsilon$$.

+Next, it's important to consider potential evaluation metrics to determine our model's performance.
+One metric we can compute is the **mean per joint position error** or **MPJPE** between the generated and ground truth motions.
+Although this metric is primarily used for motion estimation, it can help quantify how reasonable and realistic the generated motion is.
+We can also calculate a **average displacement error** or **ADE**, which is the temporal average of the $$\mathcal{l}_2$$ distance from the ground truth as well as a **final displacement error** or **FDE**, which reflects the deviation of the generated motion's final position from the ground truth. **Diversity** metrics can be used to indicate the variety of generated motions.

 ### Controllable Generation
 At this point, we've designed a diffusion model that can generate human motions unconditionally.
 But, in most cases, we have some criteria for the type of motions to generate, whether that be some label, text prompt, or visual scene context. *How do we modify our diffusion model to consider these conditions?*